American Independent Party

-The American Independent Party (AIP) is a far-right political party in the United States that was established in 1967.
-The AIP is best known for its nomination of former Democratic Governor George Wallace of Alabama, who carried five states in the 1968 presidential election running on a populist, hardline anti-Communist, pro-"law and order" platform, appealing to working-class white voters and widely understood by political analysts as having pro-segregationist or white supremacist undertones, against Richard Nixon and Hubert Humphrey.
+The American Independent Party (AIP) is an American political party that was established in 1967.
+The American Independent Party is best known for its nomination of Democratic then-former Governor George Wallace of Alabama, who carried five states in the 1968 presidential election running against Richard Nixon and Hubert Humphrey on a populist, hard-line anti-Communist, pro-"law and order" platform, appealing to working-class white voters.
+Wallace was best known for his staunch segregationist stances.
 In 1976, the party split into the modern American Independent Party and the American Party.
 From 1992 until 2008, the party was the California affiliate of the national Constitution Party.
-Its exit from the Constitution Party led to a leadership dispute during the 2016 election.
+Its exit from the Constitution Party led to a leadership dispute during the 2008 election.